 BENEFITS OF THE NATALIE MILLER FELLOWSHIP

-When the term of the successful applicant’s Natalie Miller Fellowship development program is complete a written report will be required and an opportunity may be provided at an event to report on their experience.
+When the term of the successful applicant’s Natalie Miller Fellowship development program is complete a written report will be required.

 WHO CAN APPLY?